 By the end of 1951 practically every farm and home in Star Valley, as well as Swan Valley and Irwin, were receiving electricity service, and continued to add new members and new services.

 The next few years saw many miles of power lines constructed into areas like Greys Lake and Swan Valley in Idaho.
 A new generating plant was built on Strawberry Creek, near Bedford, Wyoming.
 The cost of the plant was approximately $590,000 and was one of the most modern plants in the West.
 On January 21, 1951, the Strawberry Plant was energized.

-In 1952 LVP&L purchased Jackson Light and Power and Star Valley Power & Light Co., dissolving the two private companies.
+In 1952 Lower Valley Power & Light purchased Jackson Light and Power and Star Valley Power & Light Co., dissolving the two private companies.
 Their customers began receiving electric service from Lower Valley Power & Light, Inc., which now served virtually the entire northwestern area of Wyoming and parts of Idaho.

-In early 1996, after building liquid natural gas plants at both the Afton headquarters and Jackson office, began distributing natural gas.
-Started with approximately 2,500 customers (in 2018, nearing 5,000 customers).
+In early 1996, after building liquid natural gas plants at both the Afton headquarters and Jackson office, Lower Valley Energy began distributing natural gas.
+The natural gas system started with approximately 2,500 customers (in 2018, nearing 5,000 customers).